aptos-labs/aptos-core/developer-docs-site/docs/reference/glossary.md

 - Merkle accumulators can provide proofs that a transaction was included in the chain (“proof of inclusion”).
 - They are also called "history trees" in literature.

+### Module

+- Module, in the move, may either be a program or library that can create, transfer, or store assets.

 ### Move

 - **Move** is a new programming language that implements all the transactions on the Aptos blockchain.
 - It has two different kinds of code &mdash; [transaction scripts](#transaction-script) and [Move modules](#move-module).
+- Move is a safe and secure programming language for Web3 that emphasizes access control and scarcity.
+It is the programming language used to build the Aptos blockchain.
+You can read more about it here [Move on Aptos](https://aptos.dev/guides/move-guides/move-on-aptos/).

 ### Move Bytecode